jimdoescode/jimdoescode.github.io/_posts/2016-10-14-openssl-and-androidpay.md

 }
 ```

-This first call to derive will tell us how large the shared secret buffer needs to be.
-We then use that to allocate a new buffer that the shared secret will go in.
+That call to `EVP_PKEY_derive` above will tell us how large the shared secret buffer needs to be.
+We then allocate a new buffer to that size and insert the shared secret.

 ```c
 unsigned char *shared_secret = OPENSSL_malloc(shared_secret_len);